What do most academics do to ensure they maximize the impact of their research post-publication? You guessed it: Absolutely nothing.

-Some might participate in writing a press release if asked to by their institution, or answer some media enquiries if necessary, but most will sit back and wait for their citations to start rolling in.
+Some might participate in writing a press release if asked to by their institution, or answer some media inquiries if necessary, but most will sit back and wait for their citations to start rolling in.

 Wrong approach?
 Perhaps.
 These days research impact is assessed by universities, funding agencies and governments in a range of ways, more than just ‘how many citations did you get’ and ‘which journal did you publish your work in’.
-Research ‘impact’ is best visualised as academic impact plus the difference your work makes to the lives of ordinary people (think: socioeconomic impact).
+Research ‘impact’ is best visualized as academic impact plus the difference your work makes to the lives of ordinary people (think: socioeconomic impact).
 The first of these variables (academic impact) is much easier to measure (citations, downloads, reads) but the second ….. (much harder to do, let alone measure).

 The best way to start is simply to talk about your research.
 Are you doing that?
 Do you blog about your research, do you post content on social media?

 “If you don’t have time to write and blog about your research, we can take the weight.
-Why not get in touch with our team to discuss how we can help you to maximise your research impact and connection with society.
+Why not get in touch with our team to discuss how we can help you to maximize your research impact and connection with society.
 Blogs, e-books, audio podcasts, videos, and even short magazine articles about your research.”

 Science Diffusion means that researchers are becoming increasingly aware of their responsibility to communicate more broadly, especially to the public.
 Moreover, given the significant change in the way information is disseminated and accessed, people want more from researchers, academic institutions, and industry than ever before.
 As a result, the topic of science communication is a growing area of interest.
 It is now widely accepted that broader science communication is a fundamental aspect of a researcher’s career.
-While many do recognise this, it can be a challenge to do it effectively.
+While many do recognize this, it can be a challenge to do it effectively.

 With the majority of research being funded at government level through the taxpaying public, we believe it is crucial to tackle these goals and help connect science and society without any restrictions.
 It is important to communicate and disseminate research to support and enhance science beyond traditional scholarly publishing.
 Simply put, we aim to make science understandable, enjoyable, accessible, and open.